antimatterhorn/nidhoggr/docs/source/core_concepts.rst

 Physics Packages
 --------------------
-Nidhoggr's integrators expect assigned (derived) physics classes to override the physics base class methods for PrestepInitialize, EvaluateDerivatives and FinalizeStep.
 Assigning multiple physics packages to the integrator is as simple as passing a Python list of constructed physics objects to the integrator's constructor.
 The order in which you assign these physics objects to the integrator is the order in which they will be computed (operator splitting).
 For example,